Lund-Observatory-Teaching/lundpython/3-plotting/exit-questions.md

 ### Mark the correct statements.

-- [ ] Matplotlib is designed based on MATLAB.
+- [ ] Matplotlib's design is based on MATLAB.
 - [ ] Figures should always be entirely in vector format.
-- [ ] The default settings of Matplotlib gives the optimal plot.
+- [ ] The default settings of Matplotlib give the optimal plot.
-- [ ] Matplotlib's default colormap Viridis is adapter for colour-blindness.
+- [ ] Matplotlib's default colormap Viridis is considerate of colour-blindness.